Nico-Sigal/Project_IN204/README.md

 # Multiplayer Tetris

 This project allows you to play tetris with other players onlines through direct IP connection.
+This code is built using the wxWidgets library.

 # Classes
 How the classes are defined in this project